SARARANJBAR/docker_demo/README.md

 ## Part 2.
 Upload image to HPCharbor

-Before you proceed, we are going to make some changes.
+Before you proceed, we are going to make some changes to the docker image.

-1. rebuild the image using `--platform=linux/x86_64` argument
+1. rebuild the image using `--platform=linux/x86_64` argument.
+We need to make sure the image can run on the kubernetes environment:
 ```
 $ docker build --platform linux/x86_64 -t demo:latest .
 ```

-THIS IS AN ABSOLUTE NECESSARY STEP FOR ANYTHING TO RUN ON THE KUBERNETES SIDE.

 3. Tag it for HPC harbor upload and Push it (https://hpcharbor.mdanderson.edu/harbor/projects).